ros2/design/articles/060_ros_middleware_interface.md

 ### Single middleware implementation

 ROS applications are not built in a monolithic way but distributed across several packages.
-Even with a *middleware interface* in place the decision which middleware implementation to use will affect significant parts of the code.
+Even with a *middleware interface* in place the decision of which middleware implementation to use will affect significant parts of the code.

-E.g. a package defining a ROS message will need to provide the mapping to and from the middleware specific data type.
+For example, a package defining a ROS message will need to provide the mapping to and from the middleware specific data type.
 Naively each package defining ROS messages might contain custom (usually generated) code for the specific middleware implementation.

-In the context of providing binary packages of ROS (e.g., Debian packages) that implies that a significant part of them (at least all packages containing message definitions) would be specific to the selected middleware implementation.
+In the context of providing binary packages of ROS (e.g., Debian packages) this implies that a significant part of them (at least all packages containing message definitions) would be specific to the selected middleware implementation.

                     +-----------+
                     | user land |